Dancing On Ice's Hamish breaks silence on Caprice 'split'

-Dancing On Ice pro Hamish Gaman has spoken out after parting ways from celebrity partner Caprice Bourret.
+Dancing On Ice professional Hamish Gaman has spoken out after parting ways from celebrity partner Caprice Bourret.

-Model Caprice was originally partnered with professional Hamish on this year's series but they missed the second live show earlier this month.
+Model Caprice was originally partnered with pro skater Hamish on this year's series but they missed the second live show last month.

 Hosts Phillip Schofield and Holly Willoughby said Caprice and Hamish "had parted ways" in a surprise announcement.